Project Team: Original Founders

 CardioVillage Project Owner:

-Debra McMahon, PhD is the President and CEO of Scitent, Inc., formerly CardioConcepts, Inc. Scitent, based in Charlottesville, VA, helps organizations bring their educational content to the internet in a compelling, efficient, and cost-effective manner.
+Debra McMahon, PhD is a Principal of Scitent, Inc., formerly CardioConcepts, Inc. Scitent, based in Charlottesville, VA, which helps organizations bring their educational content to the internet in a compelling, efficient, and cost-effective manner.
 Dr. McMahon received her degree in Pathology from the University of North Carolina at Chapel Hill and completed her postdoctoral training in Thrombosis and Hemostasis at UNC Chapel Hill.
 She worked for several years in medical writing, editing, and instructional design before joining Scitent; she has been with the company since its inception.

 Additional Project Team Members